Petronius Maximus

+The reign of Petronius Maximus marked a significant period of instability and decline for the Western Roman Empire.
+His brief and controversial rule reflected the political fragmentation and lack of centralized authority that plagued the empire during its final years.
+The invasion and sacking of Rome by the Vandals underlined the growing vulnerability of the Western Roman Empire, which would ultimately culminate in its collapse in 476.

 Early career

 Petronius Maximus was born about 397.
 Although he was of obscure origin, it is believed that he belonged to the Anicius and Petronius families.
 Related to the later Emperor Olybrius, Maximus was the son of Anicius Probinus, and the grandson of Anicia Faltonia Proba and Sextus Claudius Petronius Probus, who was prefect of Illyricum in 364, prefect of Gaul in 366, prefect of Italy from 368 to 375 and again in 383 and consul in 371.
+Procopius claimed that he was a descendant of Emperor Magnus Maximus, but historians such as J. B. Bury consider this account "untrustworthy and improbable".

 Maximus had a remarkable early career.
 His earliest known office was praetor, held in about 411; around 415 he served as a tribunus et notarius, which was an entry position to the imperial bureaucracy and led to his serving as comes sacrarum largitionum (count of the sacred largess) between 416 and 419.
-From January or February 420 to August or September 421 he was praefectus urbi of Rome, meaning that he had executive authority for much of the municipal administration of Rome; he held the office again sometime before 439.
-As praefectus he restored the Old St. Peter's Basilica.
-He was also appointed praetorian prefect, a leading military and judicial position, sometime between 421 and 439.
+Maximus spent 4,000 gold librae on public games in 412 or 415.
+From January or February 420 to August or September 421, he served as praefectus urbi of Rome, granting him executive authority for much of the municipal administration of Rome; he held the office again sometime before 439.
+During his tenure as praefectus, he undertook the restoration of the Old St. Peter's Basilica.
+Additionally, He was also appointed praetorian prefect, a leading military and judicial position, sometime between 421 and 439.
 It was either while holding this post or during his second urban prefecture that he was appointed consul for the year 433.
-Becoming a consul was considered the highest honour of the Roman state.
-From August 439 to February 441 he held the praetorian prefecture of Italy, the most important administrative and judicial non-imperial position in the Western Empire.
+Attaining the position of consul was considered the highest honor in the Roman state.

+From 28 August 439 to 14 March 441, Maximus held the praetorian prefecture of Italy, the most important administrative and judicial non-imperial position in the Western Empire, and succeeded in that office by Anicius Acilius Glabrio Faustus.
 He was awarded a second consulship in 443.
-In 445 he was granted the title of patrician, the Empire's senior honorific title, which was limited to a very small number of holders.
-During this year he was briefly the most honoured of all non-imperial Romans, until the third consulate of Flavius Aëtius, generalissimo, or magister militum, of the Western Empire, the following year.
+In 445, he was granted the title of patrician, the empire's senior honorific title, which was limited to a very small number of holders.
+During this year he was briefly the most honoured of all non-imperial Romans until the third consulate of Flavius Aëtius, generalissimo, or magister militum, of the Western Empire, the following year.
 Between 443 and 445 Maximus built a forum, the Forum Petronii Maximi, in Rome, on the Caelian Hill between the via Labicana and the Basilica di San Clemente.